awslabs/aws-config-engine-for-compliance-as-code/compliance-as-code-analytics/README.md

 ## Create a dashboard on Amazon QuickSight
 ### Prepare the data set
+Change the data type for the AccountID from Int to String, as AWS Accounts may start with one or more 0s.

 You need to create manually Calculated Fields.

 Here's some useful Formula examples: